Steve Donner: Early life

-Professional Team Ownership
+Professional team ownership

 Rochester Americans

 In July 1994, Steve returned home when he was named president and Chief Administrative Officer of the Rochester Americans, who were owned at the time by Seymour and Northrup Knox of the Buffalo Sabres.
 The move was originally part of a three-year operations agreement giving Steve the option to purchase the franchise at the conclusion of the term.
 However, that timeline was shortened when the Sabres named Doug Moss as their new president.
 After examining the team finances, Moss offered to let Donner take control sooner.
 Within months, Donner assembled a group of six investors, and at the conclusion of the 1994-95 AHL season, Donner and his partners became the owners for the franchise.
 Donner would become the managing general partner of the new ownership group, and remain as president and CEO of the franchise.

 Success came quick for Donner's Americans.
 Under the leadership of Head Coach John Tortorella, the 1995-96 Amerks captured the American Hockey League crown in the Donner group's first year as team owners.
 After a mediocre third-place division finish in the regular season, the Amerks swept the Adirondack Red Wings 3–0 in the opening playoff round and the Cornwall Aces 4–0 in the quarterfinals, and eliminated the Syracuse Crunch 4 games to 1 in the semifinals.
 A thrilling 2–1 victory over the Portland Pirates at the Blue Cross Arena on June 13 gave the Amerks a 4–3 series win and the franchise's sixth and most recent Calder Cup championship.